 It includes three hours of video, three hours of audio and 122 pages of text.
 You can sign up to say that you are interested in receiving it when it becomes available.

-Probably the best option available to you is Pack 1+2+3 combined.
+For those who can afford it, the best option available to you is probably Pack 1+2+3 combined.

-This has all of the lessons, audio files, PDFs and videos mentioned above and costs 199 euros.
-That means that are are 36 hours of audio lessons, just under four hours of video lessons and 355 pages of text.
+This has all of the lessons, audio files, PDFs and videos mentioned above and costs 327 euros, though they seem to offer it at a discounted 199 euros sometimes.
+This option includes 36 hours of audio lessons, just under four hours of video lessons, and 355 pages of text.

 Like all of the packs available, this also comes with a one month guarantee so if you decide that they are not for you, you can simply ask Johan to be reimbursed and he will do so promptly.